kiberStender/fpJS/README.md

 # Typeclasses

 Typeclasses are the fundamental principle in functional paradigm.
-It is a set of 'traits' (something like an abstract class) that abstract all the base tools for you to work as much 'functional' as possible.
-There are a series of typeclasses but my knowledge only allowed to bring 3 of them (even though I admit, I only understand for sure 2): Functors, Applicative and Moand
+It is a set of 'traits' (something like an abstract class) that abstracts all the base tools for you to work as much 'functional' as possible.
+There are a series of typeclasses but my knowledge only allowed me to bring 3 of them (even though I admit it, I only understand for sure 2 of them): Functors, Applicatives and Monads.

 ## Functors
-Functional programming is a type of paradigm based on Mathematics, and at the core, Mathematics is only map values from a value to another value, from a Type to another Type or the same Type.
+Functional programming is a type of paradigm based on Mathematics, and at it's core, Mathematics is only 'map values from a value to another value', 'from a Type to another Type or the same Type'.
 'What do you mean?' you might be asking.
 Is the essence of all Math functions to get one value as an input and transform it to another value right?

 ```math
   f x = x + 1 # or
   g x = x / 2
 ```
 If we could apply types we probably would see something like this:

 ```math